 For Exam P, the pass mark has been 71% since January 2014 (as of June 2022).

 For Exam FM, the pass mark has been 70% since February 2014 (as of June 2022).

 Employers are only concerned with whether or not you pass.
 Actually, sometimes an interviewer that sees that you got a 9 or 10 will say “oh, you must have over studied!”.
 It’s a bit of a joke, and you should never aim to just pass with a 6, but it just goes to show that employers don’t care about your scores.

 Are you more likely to get a job if you get a 10 rather than a 6?

 While an interviewer may ask about your exam scores, it will rarely (if ever) have any impact on your exam raises, starting salary, or ability to get a job.

 How to find your exam score

-You can find your exam score by logging into your SOA account and going to your transcript.
-Usually the score won’t be available until about 2.5 months after you take your exam.
+You can find your final exam score by logging into your SOA account and going to your transcript.
+It’ll become available about 2.5 months after you take your exam.